 Applicants who have been granted deferral under the DACA program are responsible for presenting documentation to establish that they have DACA classification.
 This documentation includes the I-797, Employment Authorization Document (EAD), and social security card.
 DACA students are held to the general admission standards and procedures and pay the out-of-state tuition rate.
-Students with DACA classification are not permitted to pursue a Health Science program or any program that has an admissions wait list.
+Students with DACA classification are not permitted to pursue any program that has an admissions wait list.
+Verified DACA students do not have to wait until the late registration period to enroll in classes.